dynobase-icon

 Query and Scan are two operations available in DynamoDB SDK and CLI for fetching a collection of items.
 While they might seem to serve a similar purpose, the difference between them is vital.
 While Scan is "scanning" through the whole table looking for elements matching criteria, Query is performing a direct lookup to a selected partition based on primary or secondary partition/hash key.

 You will also see the difference in speed.
-While Query usually returns results within 100ms, Scan might even take a few hours to find the relevant piece of data.
+While Query usually returns results within 100ms, Scan might even take a few hours to find the relevant piece of data, especially for large tables.

 When querying DynamoDB, When You Should Use Scan vs Query